 Enterprise Finance Guarantee loans

-Enterprise Finance Guarantee loans are another funding option available to businesses looking to expand.
+Enterprise Finance Guarantee (EFG) loans are another funding option available to businesses looking to expand.
 The EFG provides the lender with a government-backed guarantee and can therefore facilitate lending to smaller businesses that have otherwise not been able to obtain finance.
-Participating lenders range from the main high street banks to smaller-scale specialist institutions.
+Participating lenders range from the main high-street banks to smaller-scale specialist institutions.